rubiefawn/remedy/game-rules/ability-scores-and-skills.md

 #### 🤫 Stealth

 This Agility-based skill represents the artistry and cunning of remaining undetected.
-Sneak is used to disguise oneself, move silently, and go unnoticed.
+Stealth is used to disguise oneself, move silently, and go unnoticed.

 #### 😣 Willpower